vrockai/pipeline-test/docs/content.md

 ---

-## Vaginal microbiota, genital inflammation, and neoplasia impact immune checkpoint protein profiles in the cervicovaginal microenvironment
+## Vaginal microbiota, genital inflammation, and neoplasia impact immune checkpoint protein profiles in the cervicovaginal microenvironment.
+ 18.08.2020, _P Łaniewski, H Cui, DJ Roe, DM Chase, MM Herbst-Kralovetz_

+Emerging evidence suggests that the vaginal microbiota play a role in HPV persistence and cervical neoplasia development and progression.
+Here we examine a broad range of immune checkpoint proteins in the cervicovaginal microenvironment across cervical carcinogenesis and explore relationships among these key immunoregulatory proteins, the microbiota composition, and genital inflammation.
+First, we demonstrate that immune checkpoint molecules can be measured in cervicovaginal lavages.
+Secondly, we identify CD40, CD27, and TIM-3 to specifically discriminate cervical cancer from other groups and CD40, CD28, and TLR2 to positively correlate to genital inflammation.
+Finally, PD-L1 and LAG-3 levels negatively, whereas TLR2 positively correlate to health-associated Lactobacillus dominance.
+Overall, our study identifies immune checkpoint signatures associated with cervical neoplasm and illuminates the multifaceted microbiota-host immunity network in the local microenvironment.
+This study provides a foundation for future mechanistic studies and highlights the utility of cervicovaginal lavage profiling for predicting and monitoring response to cancer therapy.

 [Source](https://www.nature.com/articles/s41698-020-0126-x)

+10.1038/s41698-020-0126-x

 ---